jototland/stackedit_workspace/statistikknotater/estimation.md

 $\alpha^\star = \alpha / K$, where $K=\textrm{number of comparisons}$
 If there are $k$ groups, $K=k(k-1)/2$

+## Proportions

+For categorical data, we can th

 ## Bootstrap methods

 A bootstrap resample is a new sample (with replacement) from a given sample of the population.